 During the first 24-48 hours after vaccination you may experience flu-like symptoms such as muscle aches, joint aches, feverishness, chills, headache, nausea, tiredness and/or feeling generally unwell.
-These symptoms should usually resolve within a few days and can be experienced whichever vaccine you are given c) Serious Reactions

-With any vaccination there is a risk of rare serious adverse events, such as an allergic reaction.
-These may be related to the immune system or to the nervous system.
-Severe allergic reactions to vaccines (anaphylaxis) are rare, but can be fatal.
-In case of this unlikely event, medication for treating allergic reactions is available and the investigators are appropriately trained in the management of anaphylaxis.
+These symptoms should usually resolve within a few days and can be experienced whichever vaccine you are given c) Serious Reactions event, medication for treating allergic reactions is available and the investigators are appropriately trained in the management of anaphylaxis.
 Reactions in the nervous system are also extremely rare, but can cause an illness called Guillain-Barré syndrome, a condition in which people can develop severe weakness and can be fatal.
-These adverse events have not previously been seen following administration of similar vaccines using ChAdOx1 as a viral vector, but one volunteer in the trials of ChAdOx1 nCoV-19 developed neurological symptoms which caused the study to pause while a safety review took place.
+These adverse events have not previously been seen following administration of similar vaccines using ChAdOx1 as a viral vector.
+One volunteer in the trials of ChAdOx1 nCoV-19 developed neurological symptoms which caused the study to pause while a safety review took place.
 The volunteer was later diagnosed with an unrelated neurological illness.